FOR AGES 3 YEARS TO 18 YEARS

 These pachycephalosaurid dinosaurs used to live in the western United States and Canada during the Late Cretaceous Period.

-The classification shows that there are three species known for this fairly unknown dinosaur.
-S. goodwini was found in the Late Campanian period from the Dennazin Member of the Kirtland Formation in San Juan County, New Mexico, USA.
 S. buchholtzae was found in the Late Maastrichtian period of the Upper Cretaceous age in the Hell Creek Formation of western Carter County, Montana, USA and Frenchman Formation of Saskatchewan, Canada.
 The last type species S. edmontonensis was found from the Horseshoe Canyon Formation of Alberta, Canada (Brown and Schlaikjer, 1943).

-The Journal of Vertebrate Paleontology by Williamson and Carr sheds a lot of new data to this Pachycephalosauridae species.
+The ‬Journal of Vertebrate Paleontology by Williamson and Carr sheds a lot of new data to this Pachycephalosauridae species.

 The dinosaur in this genus of the family Pachycephalosauridae in the Dinosauria clade was known to be terrestrial and lived in a desert environment.